CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.2 Clients under Windows 8.1.txt

 #### SYS.2.2.2.A17 Safe Use of the Maintenance Center (CIA)

 The security policy SHOULD define the way the user interacts with the maintenance center.
 Changes to the default startup settings of the Windows 8 services DPS, WDiSvcHost, and WerSvc are required.
-Get the settings for "Get latest troubleshooting from Windows online troubleshooting service", "Send problem reports", "Send data to computer via Microsoft on a regular basis," "Windows Backup," "Ease of Use," and "Troubleshooting - other settings" below Windows 8.1 will be disabled.
+Get the settings for "Get latest troubleshooting from Windows online troubleshooting service", "Send problem reports", "Send data to computer via Microsoft on a regular basis," "Windows Backup," "User Experience Utility," and "Troubleshooting Other Settings" below Windows 8.1 will be disabled.

 #### SYS.2.2.2.A18 Activation of the last-access timestamp (A)